rjsalvadorr/rise-of-the-raps/readme.md

 and _"Vinsanity"_ takes over the city of Toronto.
 - The Raptors make the playoffs for the first time.
 - The Raptors exit the playoffs for the first time, by suffering a sweep from the Knicks.
 Butch Carter is then fired, and replaced by **Lenny Wilkens**.
+- Vince Carter is named to the All-NBA Third Team.
 - Tracy McGrady leaves Toronto, and signs with the Orlando Magic.

 </MainText>